JoshuaPurtell/ProcessingStochasticities/content/obsidian_port/reading/Action_And_Perception_As_Divergence_Minimization.md

 [KL control](https://www.processingstochasticites.com/obsidian_port/reading/KL_Control/)
 [variational free energy](https://www.processingstochasticites.com/obsidian_port/reading/Variational_Free_Energy/)

-([Pollard](https://www.processingstochasticites.com/obsidian_port/reading/Pollard/) would hate them for this: "We use integrals here, as used for random variables that take on continuous values.")
+([A User's Guide to Measure Theoretic Probability](https://www.processingstochasticites.com/obsidian_port/reading/A_Users_Guide_To_Measure_Theoretic_Probability/) would hate them for this: "We use integrals here, as used for random variables that take on continuous values.")